line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/predicates.md

 ## Like

-Like comparison operators can be represented by like or notLike functions.
+To build like comparison operations, you can use `like` and `notLike`.

 ```kotlin
 path(Employee::nickname).like("E%")